WKTA: History

 In 1986, the station was sold to Polnet Communications for $1.2 million.
 The station would air adult contemporary music, along with a large amount of ethnic programming.
 In October 1987, the station's callsign was changed to WSSY.
 The station was branded "Sunny 1330".

 In 1989, WSSY began to air a hard rock and heavy metal format branded "G-Force", though brokered ethnic and religious programming continued to air mornings and early afternoons.
-In 1990 the station's call letters were changed to WKTA.
+In 1990, the station's call letters were changed to WKTA.
 By early 1991, "G-Force" had ended, and the station aired brokered ethnic and religious programming.
 The hard rock and heavy metal format would again appear on WKTA as "Rebel Radio", a brokered format launched by G-Force alumni Scott Davidson.
 WKTA would become a flagship station for the hard rock network, which was syndicated to other stations in the midwest.

-New Life Russian Radio broadcast from Northbrook, Illinois on 1330 AM WKTA, featuring call-in shows, international news, and European music.
+In 2003, New Life Russian Radio began broadcasting from Northbrook, Illinois, on 1330 AM WKTA.
+"New Life" was replaced by "United 4 Good", which was replaced by "Resonance Radio" featuring call-in shows, international news, and Russian popular music.
+"Resonance Radio" aired some English language Sports Talk (locally produced during morning drive, and syndicated 'SB Nation Radio' during overnights).

+WKTA airs some automated Spanish language Mexican when hour blocks are not purchased by outside programmers.
+The station had aired Russian language programming 'Reklama Radio' on weekdays.
+As of 2024, the Russian Language programming is named "Novoe Radio Chicago", airing weekdays 7 a.m.–7 p.m.